-- 9.29 In the Issues and Options consultation, residents were asked about what type of house types and sizes were needed in Stoke Lacy Parish.
+- 9.31 In the Issues and Options consultation, residents were asked about what type of house types and sizes were needed in Stoke Lacy Parish.
 Family houses had the highest level of support with 72% of respondents (47) ticking this choice, followed by starter homes, affordable homes, and housing for older people.
 A number of detailed comments were also submitted including "suggestions for larger detached homes with gardens, smaller houses, high quality and attractive housing, a mix of house sizes, housing for young families, the need for more technical information to understand need better, individual homes, and homes for local people only".
 Former NDP Draft Policy SL10 supported the provision of a suitable housing mix in the Parish.
-The questionnaire did not differentiate between existing or new houses needed. - 9.30 The responses to the consultation on the emerging Draft Plan showed that 74% of respondents supported the Policy.
+The questionnaire did not differentiate between existing or new houses needed. - 9.32 The responses to the consultation on the emerging Draft Plan showed that 74% of respondents supported the Policy.
 Comments included concerns that larger houses are needed for people working from home, support for houses for young people and self-build schemes but also concerns that starter homes should not be provided when there is a lack of facilities.
-There was also support for more housing for older people and family housing and for infill / garden development. - 9.31 Policy SL17 sets out the preferred house types in the Parish.
+There was also support for more housing for older people and family housing and for infill / garden development. - 9.33 Policy SL13 sets out the preferred house types in the Parish.

-Policy SL17: Housing Mix
+Policy SL13: Housing Mix

-New residential development should demonstrate how it contributes to a suitable mix of tenure, type and size of dwelling across the Stoke Lacy Neighbourhood Area.
+New residential development should demonstrate how it contributes to a suitable mix of tenure, type and size of dwelling across the Stoke Lacy Neighbourhood Area based on the latest available evidence of housing need.

-Proposals should demonstrate how they respond to local needs for medium sized family housing (up to three bedrooms) with gardens, starter homes of two bedrooms, and housing designed for older people.
+Proposals should demonstrate how they respond to local needs for medium sized family housing (up to three bedrooms) with gardens, starter homes of two bedrooms, and housing designed for older people if evidenced by the latest available housing needs and viability considerations.